Three Faculty of Science subjects named in world’s top 150

 We offer a range of activities to local schools, colleges and communities.

-Five cross-disciplinary research themes are prioritised: biodiversity and evolution; biotechnology; cells, development and disease; microbiology, infection & inflammation; and diagnostics, therapeutics and patient care.
-These themes bridge across the Department, enabling new opportunities for wider collaboration and to define a new vision of Life Sciences.
+Five cross-disciplinary research domains are prioritised: biodiversity, evolution, food security, infection and antimicrobial resistance, and life course.
+These domains bridge across the Department, enabling new opportunities for wider collaboration and defining a new vision of Life Sciences.